HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ### expect:// Wrapper (Environment-Specific RCE)

-The `expect://` wrapper executes system commands trough PHP.
+The `expect://` wrapper executes system commands through PHP.
 This is one of the few paths from XXE to RCE but it requires the PHP `expect` extension to be installed and enabled which is disabled by default in modern PHP.
 In practice this is rare but when present the impact is critical:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>